cquesadad/random-canary/README.md

 # Canary Islands Random Phrases

-This a project to have fun and add random tipical Canary Island phrases in spanish.
+This a project to have fun and add random typical Canary Island phrases in spanish.

 ## Install